 The dragging murder that took 35 years to solve

 The unsolved 1983 murder of a 23-year-old black man in Spalding County remained dead until modern DNA evidence pointed to the culprit in 2018.

-On October 5, 1983, the body of Timothy Coggins was found in the town of Sunny Side, near Griffin.
+On October 5, 1983, the body of Timothy Coggins was found near the town of Sunny Side, which is near Griffin.
 He had been beaten, stabbed and dragged behind a vehicle before being left for dead.

 Though the murder remained a cold case for many years, the Georgia Bureau of Investigation reopened the case in 2017 after receiving new leads.
 After arresting five people, they charged two people -- Frankie Gebhardt, 59, and 58-year-old Bill Moore, Sr. with murder.
 Milner Police officer Lamar Bunn, his mother Sandra Bunn and Spalding County Detention Officer Gregory Huffman were each charged with obstruction in the case.

 Initially, less than half of the potential jurors showed up for jury selection in the murder case, causing the judge to threaten to send deputies to physically pull them off the streets in order to compel them to appear for jury duty.